 The Council argued that this is in conflict with other guidance from IRCC for sponsors that encourage dialogue and meetings between settlement workers and sponsors.
-IRCC describes the SPO-sponsor relationship as a "partnership of support", encouraging SPOs and sponsors to work together to support the refugees' settlement and integration, even suggesting that settlement workers could work as mediators between PSR and their sponsors.
-From the sponsor side, there is little information on how to work together and still respect the SPO's legal obligations of client confidentiality.
+IRCC describes the SPO-sponsor relationship as a "partnership of support", encouraging SPOs and sponsors to work together to support the refugees' settlement and integration, even suggesting that settlement workers should act as mediators and educators for sponsors.
+From the sponsor side, there is little guidance on what it looks like to work with settlement workers while maintain strict confidentiality rules.